Climate Change, Energy, Air and Public Health Program

 Missouri can do much more to stem its production of global-warming causing emissions.
 Our regulated utilities can invest in solar and wind as are utilities in other states.
 Missouri still depends on 80% of its energy from burning coal.
 This is disastrous in light of the new studies showing how quickly the planet is heating up and how many people will no longer have sources of water as glaciers melt and lakes dry up.
 It is time for our utilities to own up to their part in creating the upcoming catastrophe in the planet.

 Great Rivers works to promote public health and to decrease carbon pollution by encouraging cleaner energy.
 Our program consists of several projects.
-We monitor actions taken by government and utilities to see whether they would be a detriment to air quality and public health.
+We advocate for the Public Service Commission to reward utilties for switching to solar, wind and energy efficiency.
+We monitor actions taken by government and utilities to see whether they would be detrimental to air quality and public health.
 We take action to challenge permits for polluting industries and facilities and if necessary challenge these facilities in court.
 Our Energy Program is also our Climate Change program, as Missouri's energy production contributes a huge number of global-warming causing pollutants.

 An important part of our air quality program involves monitoring actions taken by federal, state and local governments that will impact the quality of the air breathed by the citizens of Missouri and surrounding states.
 Great Rivers is frequently involved in matters that adversely affect air quality.
 Measures taken by Great Rivers include drafting comments to proposed rules, issuing position papers about the pollutants, and, as a last resort, handling litigation for clients seeking to improve air quality.